Pensarfeo/react-makestateful/README.md

   setGetDerivedState.fromErrors = (error) => {console.log('this function will be set as the static getDerivedStateFromProps')}

   // add some extra functionality like you would do with hooks
-  // statefull provider provides a scope to the state and lifecycle access of logic providers
+  // stateful provider provides a scope to the state and lifecycle access of logic providers

   const [getVal, setVal, onWhatever] = myLogicProvider(statefulProvider('logic1'))
   const [getStuff, setStuff, onWhateverElse] = otherLogicProvider(statefulProvider('greatLogic'))